microlinkhq/async-ratelimiter/README.md

 In this example, new login attempts are rejected when more at least 10 unsuccessful login attempts happened in the last 60 seconds.

+## Related

+- [express-slow-down](https://github.com/nfriedly/express-slow-down) – Slow down repeated requests; use as an alternative (or addition) to express-rate-limit.

 ## License

 **async-ratelimiter** © [microlink.io](https://microlink.io), released under the [MIT](https://github.com/microlinkhq/async-ratelimiter/blob/master/LICENSE.md) License.<br>